-RESEARCH: Some surgery and MRIs are “unjustified and wasteful healthcare expenditures.”
+RESEARCH: Some surgeries and MRIs are “unjustified and wasteful healthcare expenditures.”

 The problem of over reliance on MRI is that they can send you to a surgery you may not need.
 A study that appeared in the medical journal Radiologia (Radiology) (1) examined the traditional recommendations of sending a patient to get an MRI and then offering a surgery based on what the MRI indicated.
 The researchers had concerns about the enthusiasm some surgeons had for surgery that was likely inappropriate.

 This is from the study:

 - Many treatments have proven inefficacious, and some have proven counterproductive, but they continue to be prescribed because patients want them and there are financial incentives for doing them.
 Following the guidelines that have proven effective for clinical management improves clinical outcomes, reduces iatrogenic complications, and decreases unjustified and wasteful healthcare expenditures.”

 Disc degeneration is not a sufficient diagnosis for pain development, as evidenced by large numbers of asymptomatic patients with abnormal findings on MRI or CT.